 An environmentalist, Howard Zahniser served as an executive secretary and executive director with The Wilderness Society.
 He also worked as the architect of The Wilderness Act.
 This Act created the National Wilderness Preservation System, which protects millions of acres of land in the United States.
 The Wilderness Society, along with related environmental groups, challenged the conversion of lands.

 Howard experienced a deep sense of respect for nature from a young age.
 As a trained journalist, he later worked as an editor for the U.S. Biological Survey.
-When he joined The Wilderness Society, he first served as an executive secretary.
-He also worked as the editor of The Living Wilderness, the organization’s magazine.
+He first served as an executive secretary when he joined The Wilderness Society.
+He also worked as the editor of The Living Wilderness, the organization's magazine.
 Later on, he became the executive director of The Wilderness Society.

 His passion for preserving the wilderness made him realize the need for a federal law to protect the lands.
-He knew that it was through federal legislation that environmentalists could properly fight for safeguarding wildlands.
+He knew that through federal legislation, environmentalists could properly fight for safeguarding wildlands.
 This determination motivated him to write several drafts of The Wilderness Act, which was later passed in 1964.

 Julia Hill, who people popularly refer to as Julia Butterfly Hill, is one of the most dedicated environmental leaders of this time.
 In a protest against the cutting down of a 1500-year-old Californian redwood tree, Julia lived in it for 738 days.
 The Pacific Lumber Company was set to cut down the tree, but Julia's action showed her stance against tree felling.

 Her actions garnered media attention and also highlighted the destructive consequences of unsustainable actions.
 Julia's commitment to environmental preservation charged up after a near-death experience.
 She had an epiphany and later joined the environmental movement in the fight for the protection of natural habitats.
 Her dedicated protest garnered attention around the role forests play in our world.